fortinet/fortigate-autoscale-aws/README.md

 This project has the following features:

 1. Multi-group Hybrid Licensing models:
-   1. **BYOL-Only**: 1 dynamically scalable Auto Scaling group of (0 or more) Bring Your Own Licence (BYOL) FortiGate instances.
+   1. **BYOL-Only**: 1 dynamically scalable Auto Scaling group of (0 or more) Bring Your Own License (BYOL) FortiGate instances.
-   2. **PAYG-Only**: 1 dynamically scalable Auto Scaling group of (0 or more) On-Demand FortiGate instances.
+   2. **PAYG-Only**: 1 dynamically scalable Auto Scaling group of (0 or more) on-demand FortiGate instances.
-   3. **Hybrid**: 1 fix-sized Auto Scaling group of 2 (and more) BYOL FortiGate instances, and 1 dynamically scalable Auto Scaling group of (0 or more) On-Demand FortiGate instances.
+   3. **Hybrid**: 1 fix-sized Auto Scaling group of 2 (or more) BYOL FortiGate instances, and 1 dynamically scalable Auto Scaling group of (0 or more) on-demand FortiGate instances.
-2. AWS Transit Gateway Integration.
+2. AWS Transit Gateway integration.
+3. FortiAnalyzer integration.

 ## Deployment packages

 To obtain the deployment package, use one of the following:

   * Download the package **aws-cloudformation.zip** directly from the [project release page](https://github.com/fortinet/fortigate-autoscale-aws/releases).
   * Manually generate the deployment package in your local workspace:
     1. From the [project release page](https://github.com/fortinet/fortigate-autoscale-aws/releases), download the source code (.zip or .tar.gz) for the latest version.